Skip to content

 Manual refractionDetermine refractive astigmatism with careful examination

-Corneal topography/tomographyEssential to rule out irregular astigmatism5)
+Corneal topography/tomographyEssential for excluding irregular astigmatism5)

 Optical biometerSimultaneously measures axial length and anterior chamber depth